cmpi-standard/headers/updates.md

   CMPI_PLATFORM_xxx and CMPI_VERSION into that group.
 * Added descriptions to invocation flags, and fixed linking to them.
 * Solved warnings with @capopsys comand.
 Was caused by using @parblock.
+* Backed out addition of invalid handle code to MI functions.

 1 July - Andy
 -------------